 Where Do You Take X-Ray Film To Be Recycled?

 This is where you will probably run into issues.
-Finding a place that will actually accept the x-ray film can be quite a challenge.
+Finding a place that accepts the x-ray film can be pretty challenging.

-If you work in a hospital, then you will probably have a company that the hospital works with already.
-So, you won’t actually have to worry about recycling it yourself.
+If you work in a hospital, you will probably already have a company that the hospital works with.
+So you won’t have to worry about recycling it yourself.

-Due to the legal ramifications, no hospital in the United States sends their x-ray films out in the trash, so you know that it is going to be recycled properly.
+Due to the legal ramifications, no hospital in the United States sends their x-ray films out in the trash, so you know that they will be appropriately recycled.

 First and foremost, they will not have the equipment required to extract the silver from the x-ray film.
 It is a delicate process that involves some pretty toxic materials floating about.
 It is unlikely that they will ever get the equipment too.
 This is because they would never have to recycle enough x-ray films to justify the price.

-Secondly, the recycling centers are not going to be too happy about handling medical records.
-This is because certain processes need to be in play to help protect those medical records.
+Secondly, the recycling centers will not be too happy handling medical records.
+This is because certain specifics must be in play to help protect those medical records.
 We can 100% guarantee that your local recycling center will not have those processes in place.

-In most cases, you will actually need to send your old x-ray films by mail to a company that specializes in recycling them.
-Do not just send to any old company, though.
+In most cases, you will need to send your old x-ray films by mail to a company specializing in recycling them.
+Do not just send it to any old company, though.
 Make sure that they are reputable in the business.
-You need to know that they are going to be handling medical records within the confines of the law.
+You need to know that they will be handling medical records within the confines of the law.

 This means that they will need to conform to HIPAA.
-If they do not say that they conform to HIPAA, then the medical records should not be going anywhere close to them.
+If they do not say that they work with HIPAA, then the medical records should not be going anywhere close to them.
 Under no circumstances should you be sending medical records outside of the United States.

 How Do You Prepare An X-Ray Film For Recycling?

-There isn’t much that you will need to do when you are preparing the x-ray film for recycling.
+There isn’t much you will need to do when preparing the x-ray film for recycling.

-Your only real concern should be whether you can actually recycle the x-ray film.
-As you may well know, hospitals and other medical establishments will need to keep the x-rays for a certain period of time before they are disposed of.
+Your only genuine concern should be whether you can recycle the x-ray film.
+As you may well know, hospitals and other medical establishments must keep the x-rays for a certain time before they are disposed of.
 This can be upwards of a decade.

-So, make sure that you have held the records long enough otherwise you will be breaking the law.
-If you are disposing of your own documents, then you won’t have to worry about this too much.
+So, ensure that you have held the records long enough; otherwise, you will be breaking the law.
+If you are disposing of your documents, you won’t have to worry about this too much.

-It is worth noting that if an x-ray film is over 50-years old, it can contain very flammable material.
-If you are sending x-ray films that are this old to companies that are recycling it, then make sure that you let them know you have old film.
+It is worth noting that if an x-ray film is over 50 years old, it can contain very flammable material.
+If you are sending x-ray films that are this old to companies that are recycling them, then make sure that you let them know you have old film.
 They may not accept it.
 You will also need to ensure that you package the film securely before sending it in.

 Can You Put X-Ray Film In The Trash?

 You have to remember that x-ray films are made from highly toxic materials.
-If these toxic materials get into a landfill, then they are going to be seriously damaging to the environment.
+These toxic materials will seriously damage the environment if they get into a landfill.

 You can recycle an x-ray film.
-However, due to various pieces of legislation, it is not going to be an easy thing to do by any stretch of the imagination.
+However, due to various pieces of legislation, it will not be easy to do by any stretch of the imagination.
 Your local recycling center almost certainly will not deal with x-ray films.

-More often than not, you will have to mail them off to a specialist company to recycle them for you.
-You should never be putting x-ray films in the standard trash.
+You will often have to mail them off to a specialist company to recycle them for you.
+It would be best never to put x-ray films in the standard trash.
 Not only is it illegal, but it will damage the environment.